CRVI/OpenCLIPP/Readme - About this library.txt

 MultiProgram - Holder of multiple version of an OpenCL program with different compiler options - not useable directly

-ImageProgram : public MultiProgram - Contains three versions of one program, for each three versions of image types :
+ImageProgram : public MultiProgram - Contains multiple versions of one program, a version for each supported data type :
-   Signed integer, Unsigned integer and Floating point
+   S8, U8, S16, U16, S32, U32, F32

    members:

       ImageProgram(COpenCL& CL, const char * Path)

-         Prepares a program with the .cl file at the given path

-      ImageProgram(COpenCL& CL, bool fromSource, const char * Source)

-         Prepares a program with the given Source

-      void PrepareFor(ImageBase& Source)

-         Builds the proper version of the program for the given image

-      Program& SelectProgram(ImageBase& Source)

-         Builds and returns the proper version of the program for the given image

-ImageBufferProgram : public MultiProgram - Contains multiple versions of one program, a version for each supported data type :
-   S8, U8, S16, U16, S32, U32, F32

-   members:

-      ImageBufferProgram(COpenCL& CL, const char * Path)

          Prepares a program with the .cl file at the given path